suzuki-shunsuke/commit-action/README.md

 This enables you to create verified commits using GitHub App.
 This action wraps [suzuki-shunsuke/ghcp](https://github.com/suzuki-shunsuke/ghcp) to commit changed files easily.

+## Requirements

+- `git`: To list changed files
+- GitHub Access Token: To push commits.
+The permission `contents:write` is required

 ## How To Use

 This action uses a GitHub token to push a commit.